JosephineTella/Drug-Classification/README.md

 <img width="735" height="333" alt="Screenshot 2026-02-04 050312" src="https://github.com/user-attachments/assets/cd3c1fcf-4c0d-447a-9d8c-d4b0fd1447d1" />

-These four histograms display the distributions of key health variables in the dataset.
-The Age Distribution showed relatively uniform spread across 20-80 years with slight peaks in the 25-45 range, indicating balanced age representation.
-Cholesterol is split nearly equally between HIGH (~100) and NORMAL (~95) categories.
-The Na_to_K Ratio exhibited right-skewed distribution peaking at ~10 with ~55 individuals and declining toward 35.
-The Drug Distribution revealed class imbalance with Drug 0.0 dominating (~90 individuals), Drug 4.0 at ~55, and Drugs 1.0-3.0 at progressively lower frequencies (~23, ~16, ~15)
+The four histograms showed key health variable distributions.
+Age was fairly evenly spread from 20–80, with a higher concentration between 25–45 while cholesterol levels were roughly half HIGH and half NORMAL.
+The Na-to-K ratio was right-skewed, peaking around 10 and declining toward 35.
+Drug use was imbalanced, with Drug 0.0 being the most common, followed by Drug 4.0, while Drugs 1.0–3.0 occurred much less frequently.

 ###### (ii) Bivariate Analysis

 <img width="1205" height="346" alt="Screenshot 2026-02-03 175127" src="https://github.com/user-attachments/assets/127c5165-60d9-411c-9d18-55b44f3650f2" />

-The distribution analysis shows that DrugY is the most commonly prescribed medication across sexes, blood pressure categories, and cholesterol levels, with a slightly higher prescription rate among females.
-Across blood pressure groups, DrugY is consistently prescribed for high, low, and normal BP, while DrugX is more frequently prescribed in individuals with normal blood pressure.
-Similarly, DrugY is used across both high and normal cholesterol levels, indicating that it functions as a first-line treatment regardless of lipid status.
+The analysis showed that DrugY is the most commonly prescribed medication for both sexes and all blood pressure and cholesterol levels, with slightly more prescriptions for females.
+DrugY was given to people with high, low, or normal blood pressure, while DrugX was mostly used for normal blood pressure.
+DrugY was also used for both high and normal cholesterol, showing it is a common first-choice treatment regardless of blood pressure or cholesterol.

 ###### (iii) Correlation Matrix

 <img width="537" height="457" alt="Screenshot 2026-02-03 154024" src="https://github.com/user-attachments/assets/8e7b26ba-6b86-45d5-904e-e0b7e92dd513" />

-The correlation matrix illustrated the linear relationships among demographic, clinical, and biochemical variables and their association with the target drug class.
-The sodium-to-potassium ratio shows the strongest relationship with the drug outcome (r = −0.69), indicating a strong negative correlation and highlighting Na_to_K as a key determinant in drug prescription.
-Blood pressure exhibited a moderate positive correlation with the drug variable (r = 0.42), further identifying it as an important predictive feature.
-In contrast, age, sex, and cholesterol displayed weak correlations with the drug outcome (r ≈ 0.02–0.05), suggesting they contributed minimally to drug classification compared with Na_to_K and blood pressure.
+The correlation matrix showed how demographic, clinical, and biochemical variables related to drug type.
+The sodium-to-potassium ratio had the strongest link, with a strong negative correlation (r = −0.69), making it a key factor in prescriptions.
+Blood pressure was a moderate positive correlation (r = 0.42), while age, sex, and cholesterol had very weak correlations (r ≈ 0.02–0.05), meaning they played a minor role in predicting drug type.

 ###### (iv) Joint Plot Grid